 Air conditioner covers are generally made from vinyl, polyester, or canvas.
 The material you choose should be based mainly on how much you want to spend.
 Vinyl is the cheapest material, but it won’t last as long as polyester or canvas.
 If you’re amenable to paying more for something that will last longer, you may want to go with one of those materials.

-Since these covers are meant for outdoor use, the main thing you’ll want to look for is water resistance.
-You don’t have to doubt this so much if you live in a drier climate, but if you live somewhere where it rains often, make sure your cover has some water-resistant coating or finish on it so that it doesn’t rust over time.
+Since these covers are meant for outdoor use, water resistance is the main thing you’ll want to look for.
+You don’t have to doubt this so much if you live in a drier climate, but if you live where it rains often, make sure your cover has some water-resistant coating or finish on it so that it doesn’t rust over time.

 The ability of the cover to prevent heat from escaping the air conditioner and cold air from entering it.
 One way to determine how well insulated a surface is is to compare its thickness to that of other covers.
 The thicker the cover, the better protected it will be.
 However, one should not rely solely on consistency as a determinant of insulation quality since some materials insulate better than others, even if both covers have the same thickness.

 Size matters when selecting an air conditioner cover because you don’t want your air conditioner sitting uncovered.
 If you choose a too-small cover, it will not stay in place; if you select too large one, it will flap around in the wind and could rip from its seams.
 To choose a size appropriate for your needs, measure your unit and compare those dimensions to those listed with each product listing.